• Skip to primary navigation

 • cooked vegetables like bok choy, spicy garlic bok choy, choy sum, gai lan, garlic green beans or stir fried snow pea leaves.

-• noodle dishes like Thai Drunken Noodles, Pad See Ew, Chicken Pad Thai or Shrimp Pad Thai, Thai Glass Noodle Stir-Fry, Pad Woon Sen
+• other noodle dishes like Chicken Pad Thai, Shrimp Pad Thai, Thai Glass Noodle Stir-Fry, or Pad Woon Sen.

 FAQ

-Pad see ew is best enjoyed immediately but it can be made in advance and stored in an airtight container in the fridge for up to 4 days.
+Pad see ew can be made in advance and stored in an airtight container in the fridge for up to 4 days.
 To enjoy, reheat it in the microwave or in a pan on the stovetop on medium heat.
+However, I recommend enjoying pad see ew fresh as the noodles will lose their chewy texture over time.

-Pad see ew can be made gluten-free by substituting the regular and dark soy sauce, fish sauce and oyster sauce with gluten-free versions that can be found online at or select Asian grocery stores.
+Pad see ew can be made gluten-free by substituting both soy sauces and the oyster sauce with gluten-free versions that can be found online at or select Asian grocery stores.

 📖 Recipe